HOME > MANCHESTER PRIDE INVESTIGATION

 How did you first become interested?

-This air of unaccountability in Manchester's gay village continues.
-A recent example was the Cruz101 birthday draw.
+This air of unaccountability in Manchester's gay village continued.
+An example was the Cruz101 birthday draw.
 Three times I wrote to Cruz101 to ask if it was true a relative of the owner had won the first prize of a car.
 I received no response.
 I sent a stamped addressed envelope to Cruz101 for a list of the winners and never received one.

 Is the information on your website accurate?